vmcgargill/CodeQuiz/README.md

 their current high score.
 This function also runs the UpdateCache function which updates the current game cache so the user may start a new game if they want to beat their old high score.

-## Update Cache

-The Update Cache function resets the current user score to 0 so that if the user starts over and starts a new quiz session, their score is not looped over from the previous results.
+This function also resets the current user score to 0 so that if the user starts over and starts a new quiz session, their score is not looped over from the previous results.
 It also resets the quiz index to 0 so the user may start over on a new